 Thank you to everyone who contacted me this year in light of my BBC Stories film about BPD and social media.
 I'm so happy it has helped lots of you feel less alone.

 I know that social media can be extremely dangerous and it has its downsides, but it can also be hugely helpful for many people for lots of people.
-Online peer support online is (of course) not a substitute for therapy or medical care, but it can be transformative all the same.
+Peer support online is not a substitute for therapy or medical care, but it can be transformative all the same.

-In Nov.
-2019, I won a Mind Media Award for my blog and my work to improve perceptions of borderline personality disorder.
-I was equal amounts shocked and delighted and I really want to say thank you to everyone who has supported me over the years.
+I won a Mind Media Award for Talking About BPD.
+I was equal amounts shocked and delighted- thank you to everyone who has supported me over the years.

 As I said in my acceptance speech, more than anything I want people with BPD to be seen for who they are and not be dismissed, stereotyped or misunderstood.